Let’s talk smudging and clearing negative energy from our homes and other spaces.

 Despite that *now* hilarious hiccup, I still smudge at key times (like the new moon, after spring cleaning) and when the energy feels like it needs to be freshened up in my home.

-Why Sage Smudging is Awesome
+Why Sage Smudging?

 But maybe even more important than sage’s natural healing properties is its cleansing power.

 In fact, when I smudge I like to let the sage smoke go up into the corners of my home.
-I set the intention and imagine the smoke cleansing and kicking out any icky energies right out the window.
+I set the intention and imagine the smoke cleansing and kicking any icky energies right out the window.

-Sage smudging can also help you:
+Sage cleansing your home can also help you:

 - Relax.
 Seriously, post smudge naps are almost as good as post turkey-day ones.

 - Connect with your Higher Self.
-Which is why I love smudging right before or during meditation.

 - Gain clarity.
-Without all those negative or stale energies hanging around your mind will be free to wander.
+Without all those negative or stale energies hanging around, your mind will be free to wander.

 - Purify your air.
 Sage is, first and foremost, a natural purifier.
 The air feels so crisp and clean when you’re done smudging!